ShaneBonkowski/Shanes-Games-Webpage-Repo/README.md

-# Shanes Games Web Dev Scripts and Assets
+# Shane's Games Web Development Scripts and Assets
-Repository for all of the files needed for webdev on ShanesGames
+Repository for all of the files needed for ShanesGames to run